paradigmshift/mozartreina/_posts/2012-08-06-functional-pipeline.md

 ---

 ### Functional Pipelines?
 What's that?
 I came across this term when working through [Barski's](http://www.oreillynet.com/pub/au/3688) [Land of Lisp](http://landoflisp.com/) (be sure to check out his site [Lisperati](http://www.lisperati.com) as well!) on page 309.
 I've googled around a bit and there seems to be no formal definition on the web, [Pipeline Programming][] comes up frequently as a result of my queries, and although it seems similar i don't quite think that it's an exact explanation for what we're about to do.
-So for all practical purposes we'll stick with Barski's definition: *"A sucession of functions that operate, one after another, on a big chunk of data."*
+So for all practical purposes we'll stick with Barski's definition: *"A succession of functions that operate, one after another, on a big chunk of data."*

 But before we get into that, we should think about what the important concepts in functional programming are and what it really means to *"think functionally"*.